LambdaSchool/Sprint-Challenge--Security-Theory/security/ThreatModel.md

 * Do not follow any human concocted method for creating passwords.
 * People should not generate passwords at all using any approach but should rather generate truly random passwords using a random password generator and use a secure password manager.
 For example, using the `correcthorsebatterystable` method, regardless of how strong it may seem, adds an element of predictability to the password, which is undesirable.
+* Use the latest encryption methods and salt the passwords.
+* Under no circumstances talk about the company's security practices with anyone outside the company.